Keppy's MIDI Converter

 This value can be changed in the 'Advanced settings' window by clicking the [Open settings]

 button.
-It is in 'Audio settings' -> Maximum voices
+It is located at 'Audio settings' -> Maximum voices

 Start render

-Once you think the configuration is good, you can head to the menu -> Actions
+Once the configuration settings are satisfactory, rendering can be started through the menu -> Actions

 -> Render to <audio-type>